 Table \ref{table:metricx_other_language} presents the paraphrasing results for MetricX-24 for the language pairs English to---Spanish (\textit{en-es}), Japanese (\textit{en-ja}) and Turkish (\textit{en-tr}).
 Table \ref{table:xcomet_other_language} presents the results for xCOMET.
-Japanese and Turkish have a very poor translation score across both evaluation models for Opus.
+Japanese has a very poor translation scores across both evaluation models for Opus.
 The trend for these three languages align with our primary observation, with MetricX-24 having generally favorable $\delta_{\text{mix}}$ scores, while xCOMET is more strict, having mixed results. $\delta_{\text{para}}$ improves the scores across both the evaluations, with the VID, VPC and LVC gaining the most in that order.